 Before you go into how you can utilize the various channels to grow your employer brand, what most people fail to do is to first begin with an EMPLOYER BRAND AUDIT.

 How do you get started?
-Here are 5 simple steps to consider before you get started with an audit:
+As an employer branding agency, we compiled 5 simple steps to consider before you get started with an audit:

 1) Check if you have any existing employee sentiment data points to take reference from.